usc-isi-i2/kgtk/docs/KGTK-Installation-Procedure-Details.md

 session will have access to the resources that have been installed into that environment.

-!!! note
+> You will need to re-execute this command whenever you open a fresh terminal
-    You will need to re-execute this command whenever you open a fresh terminal session for working with KGTK.
+    session for working with KGTK.

-!!! note
+> `conda activate kgtk-env` operates in part through changes that Conda made to
-    `conda activate kgtk-env` operates in part through changes that Conda made to your terminal shell's initialization file when Conda was installed.
+    your terminal shell's initialization file when Conda was installed.
     The [Conda documentation on managing environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) may help you resolve any problems you encounter with this process.